-- Evidence of the procurement process (announcement, selection, award) in line with the national procurement rules (in case of Beneficiaries from Poland) or procurement rules set up in the Art.
-52.2 of the IR and Programme requirements (in case of Beneficiaries from Ukraine and Belarus) depending on the amount of the contract. - Supply contract - Invoice providing all relevant information in line with the applicable accountancy rules.
+- Evidence of the procurement process (announcement, selection, award) in line with the Annexes 5a and 5b

+- Supply contract

+- Invoice providing all relevant information in line with the applicable accountancy rules.

-- Delivery note. - Proof of payment.
+- Delivery note.

+- Proof of payment.

 6.6.4.
 Services

 Cost of expertise and services related to the project implementation, with exception of project management costs, provided by a public or private law body or a natural person other than the Beneficiary.